dalaro/tinkerpop-build-tools/README.md

 * note the current HEAD commit
 * apply patches in the patch directory, which point TP at DS's Maven repo
-* set a new project version based on the current version minus -SNAPSHOT, the current datestamp, and the leading characters of the currently HEAD commit hash
+* set a new project version based on the current version minus -SNAPSHOT, the current datestamp, and the leading characters of the current HEAD commit hash
 * add these changes to the index and commit
 * create a new tag matching the project version generated above